Make Your Own Doll For Your Doll House

 Two 1/4 inch dowel caps.

 The wood oval shape is available in wood shape assortments.
 One bag of

 these will help with with endless small wood projects.
 You can find all the

 parts for this project at Betchalike Craft Supplies online store.

 Making the Miniature Doll Arms and Legs

-The illustration at left shows how to make the arms and legs for the
+The illustration above shows how to make the arms and legs for the

 wood craft doll.